keith-turner/webindex/docs/code-guide.md

 ### Domain Map Observer
 ### Page Exporter

+For each URI, the Query table contains the URIs that reference it.
+This export code keeps that information in the Query table up to date.

+**Code:** [PageExport.java][PageExport]

 ### URI Exporter

 Previous observers calculated the total number of URIs that reference a URI.